eq19/feed/_drafts/identition_zone.md

 {% include list.liquid all=true %}

-This identition zones stands as one of the solution to deal with the residual primes occured in the exponentation zones to become even within _[the base unit](https://www.eq19.com/addition/#addition-zones-1-18)_.
+This identition zones stands as one of the solution to deal with the residual primes occured in the exponentation zones to become compactifiable within _[the base unit](https://www.eq19.com/addition/#addition-zones-1-18)_.

 ## Extra dimensions